braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/delay_step.md

 If you add a delay step to your Canvas, but there are no more steps after the delay step, any user that reaches the delay step is automatically advanced out of the Canvas.
 This is true even if the time of the delay step hasn't been reached yet.
 This means that, for users that have already reached the delay step, they will not receive any messages you add after the delay step.
 However, if a user has not reached the delay step and a message is added, then they would receive that message.

-## Delay step analytics
+## Delay analytics

-Delay steps have three statistics available in the analytics view of an active or previously active Canvas.
+Delays have three statistics available in the analytics view of an active or previously active Canvas.

 | Metric | Description |
 |---|---|